su980818/2021__python/Numpy.md

 # 7. NumPy Array Iterating

+## 1) nditer()
-The function nditer() is a helping function that can be used from very basic to very advanced iterations.
+The function `nditer()` is a helping function that can be used from very basic to very advanced iterations.
 It solves some basic issues which we face in iteration, lets go through it with examples.

 <pre>
 arr = np.array([[[1, 2], [3, 4]], [[5, 6], [7, 8]]])